-Citistore's sales of own goods retreated in the fourth quarter of 2015 due to the exceptionally warm weather in Hong Kong.
-However, its total sales of own goods for the year under review amounted to HK\$443 million, representing an increase of 3% over HK\$431 million for the previous year.
-The Household & Toys category made up approximately 53% of the annual revenue from sales of goods, the Apparel & Accessories category contributed approximately 34% and the balance of approximately 13% came from the categories of Cosmetics and Food.
+During the year under review, Citistore's sales of own goods decreased by 2% to HK\$434 million with the gross margin slightly lowered from 36% to 35% due to intensified price competition in the retail market.
+The Household & Toys category contributed approximately 52% of the total revenue from sales of goods, the Apparels category contributed approximately 33% and the balance of approximately 15% came from the categories of Food and Cosmetics.